Hardware Tokens for Two-Step Login

 Unless this is the first device you are enrolling, you will need to complete the second step of logging in.

-Once you have enrolled a token, the only change you can make is to delete the token from your account.
-You cannot give it a different name or make it your default device.
+- On the Duo device management screen, the only change you can make is to delete the token from your account.
+You cannot give it a different name.

 The steps to remove a hardware token from your account are the same steps as removing any device.
 See Remove a Device for more information.